 One time I went in a plane.
 I showed the ticket to the stewardess and everything was OK, but there were some people who had no seat, so the stewardess went and rechecked the tickets and found that I had a ticket to Kiev, she said, “We are not going to Kiev.
 We are going to Novosibirsk.”
-I looked at my ticket which said, ‘Kiev’, and I wanted to go to Kiev.
+I looked at my ticket which said, ”Kiev”, and I wanted to go to Kiev.
 I quickly got my stuff and I wanted to get off that plane real fast!
 My goal was not Novosibirsk.

 41. Dynamic leaders maintain their personal enthusiasm